GreatSymphonia/pnp-server/autoinstall/README.md

 !
 ```

-If the imgae you want to deliver fits on the swicth you can also use the switch to deliver the image via http.
+If the image you want to deliver fits on the switch you can also use the switch to deliver the image via http.
 **Note**: if you do so, you add the user authentication to your imgae/configuration source i.e. `http://update:update@192.168.10.1`

 ```